pointfreeco/swift-structured-queries/Sources/StructuredQueriesSQLiteCore/Documentation.docc/Articles/QueryCookbook.md

 suspiciously like a join constraint, which should give us a hint that what we are doing is not quite right.

-Another way to do this is to use the `@Selection` macro along with a `JSONRepresentation`` of the collection of reminders you want to load for each list:
+Another way to do this is to use the `@Selection` and `@Column` macros along with a `JSONRepresentation`` of the collection of reminders you want to load for each list:

 ```swift
 @Selection